microsoft/nni/docs/en_US/Compression/Tutorial.rst

          },
    }

-when the value is str type, all quantization types share the same dtype. eg.
+The other is that the value is str type, and all quantization types share the same dtype. eg.

 .. code-block:: python

    {
-      quant_dtype: 'int', # the dtype of weight and output quantization are all 'int' }
+      'quant_dtype': 'int', # the dtype of weight and output quantization are all 'int' }

 There are totally two kinds of `quant_dtype` you can set, they are 'int' and 'uint'.

 * **quant_scheme** : str or dict of {str : str}

+quantization scheme, used to determine the quantization manners.
+Four choices can used:

+- per_tensor_affine: per tensor, asymmetric quantization
+- per_tensor_symmetric: per tensor, symmetric quantization
+- per_channel_affine: per channel, asymmetric quantization
+- per_channel_symmetric: per channel, symmetric quantization

-quantization scheme, key is the quantization type, value is the quantization scheme, eg.
+Two ways to set it.
+One is that the key is the quantization type, value is the quantization scheme, eg.

 .. code-block:: python